-ROAD OPERATIONAL STAGE

-Note that the following are only very broad and preliminary proposals.
+ROAD OPERATIONAL STAGE Note that the following are only very broad and preliminary proposals.
 More details will be developed by the Project Management Consultant LRIP who will - inter alia - assist SRA in developing a Local Road Planning, Design, Construction and Maintenance Manual.
 According to the ToR for this task environmental aspects of maintenance are to be addressed in this Manual.

-Undertake routine inspections and maintenance of drainage structures; Regularly clean ditches & culverts from rubbish & other material that may obstruct proper functioning; Provide annual funds & establish procedures to provide prompt repair of roadside drainage in case of failure. roadside plantations; aftercare for new plantations Undertake seasonal inspections and routine maintenance of roadside trees in the RoW (e.g. early spring / autumn) to include the following: Seasonal trimming of trees as appropriate to ensure road safety & avoid damage on utility lines; Monitor the condition of all plantations within the RoW; Replace any failed plantations during the following planting season (autumn / spring); Acquire, use & maintain appropriate gear & equipment for undertaking routine management of roadside vegetation; Develop & adopt safety standards for the execution of vegetation maintenance Management of landslide Undertake routine inspections of known landslide areas & take measures as appropriate to ensure long-term road stability; Monitor & rectify any new landslips or failure of existing protective plantations.
-Inspect road furniture on a regular basis to identify, record and rectify any damage; Immediately replace failed or damaged devices.
-Road safety Monitor any black spots with increased numbers of accidents that may occur over time; Analyse causes and take corrective measures as appropriate to increase road safety
+Maintenance of roadside • Undertake routine inspections and maintenance of drainage structures; drainage • Regularly clean ditches & culverts from rubbish & other material that may obstruct proper functioning; • Provide annual funds & establish procedures to provide prompt repair of roadside drainage in case of failure.
+Undertake seasonal inspections and routine maintenance of roadside trees in the RoW (e.g. early spring / autumn) to include the following: Routine maintenance of roadside plantations; aftercare • Seasonal trimming of trees as appropriate to ensure road safety & avoid damage on utility lines; for new plantations • Monitor the condition of all plantations within the RoW; • Replace any failed plantations during the following planting season (autumn / spring); • Acquire, use & maintain appropriate gear & equipment for undertaking routine management of roadside vegetation; • Develop & adopt safety standards for the execution of vegetation maintenance · Undertake routine inspections of known landslide areas & take measures as appropriate to ensure long-term road stability; D Management • Monitor & rectify any new landslips or failure of existing protective plantations. landslide areas • Inspect road furniture on a regular basis to identify, record and rectify any damage; D Maintenance of road • Immediately replace failed or damaged devices. furniture • Monitor any black spots with increased numbers of accidents that may occur over time; Road safety • Analyse causes and take corrective measures as appropriate to increase road safety